[sc_msls]

 • Um café (an espresso) – The most typical coffee in Portugal.
 Even if it’s not your favourite, it will probably be what you drink after a meal.

-• Um abatanado/americano – If you want a slightly longer black coffee (although not as big as an American coffee).
+• Um abatanado/americano – If you want a slightly longer black coffee (although not as big as an American filter coffee).

 • Uma meia de leite – The most similar coffee to a latte.